 🍪 Why You’ll Love This Recipe

-• You won’t need any special equipment.
-Simply mix everything in one bowl with a whisk, then bake.
+- You won’t need any special equipment.
+Simply mix everything in one bowl with a silicone spatula, then bake.

 Looking for more easy cookie recipes?
-Try out my cute lemon sugar cookies or mini chocolate chip cookies!
+Try out my basic sugar cookies, cute lemon sugar cookies, and mini chocolate chip cookies!

 How to Make Soft Earl Grey Sugar Cookies